Adult Faith Development

 For more information or to be added to our email list, contact Mary Ann Somervill at email@example.com.

-Mid-week multi-generational gathering for food, fellowship, worship and fun.
+Mid-week multi-generational gathering for fellowship, worship, and fun.
 Every Wednesday multigenerational activities such as dance, drumming, singalongs and spiritual practices are offered so we can nurture relationships across the generations.
-For more information, visit The Wednesday Thing page.
+For more information, visit The Wednesday Vespers page.

 Throughout the year a variety of classes lead by our ministers or lay facilitators are offered.
 Contact our Minister of Faith Development, Rev .
 Claudia Jiménez at firstname.lastname@example.org for details or to volunteer to facilitate a class.
 Downlaod the Adult FD Class Proposal Form to submit a proposal.

 A Message from Rev. Dr. Cathy Harrington,

 Etc. Will drop in new when we have it.